How To Post a Live Photo on Instagram

 - Swipe up the screen to show photos in your phone gallery.

-- When your photo is loaded in the editor, press firmly with a finger to enable 3D Touch on the screen.
-You will see a loading wheel appear on the screen, and the word Boomerang shows.
+- When your photo gets loaded in the editor, press firmly with a finger to enable 3D Touch on the screen.
+A loading wheel appears on the screen, and the word Boomerang shows.

 - Tap Send to and Share.

 Surprisingly, even months after Instagram allowed Live Photos to get uploaded, the app still doesn’t play nicely with them.
 Instead, Instagram sticks to its “Boomerang” feature.
 However, they at least allow Apple Live Photos to get uploaded and automatically converted to Boomerang files when posting to My Stories.
 As for regular Instagram posts, you have to convert your Live Photo to an animated GIF, or it will become a still picture.